Skip to Content

 Padoca Patisserie is a beautiful patisserie that uses local ingredients to make bakery items using Brazilian recipes.
 Brazilian owner Gabrielle Casara Pellin decided to open the bakery because there were so few Brazilian businesses in Montreal.

-Now anyone can visit Padoca to sample some of the best Brazilian specialities, like their yummy Brigadeiros – a kind of truffle made of condensed milk, cocoa powder, butter, and chocolate sprinkles.
+Now anyone can visit Padoca to sample some of the best Brazilian specialties, like their yummy Brigadeiros – a kind of truffle made of condensed milk, cocoa powder, butter, and chocolate sprinkles.
 Of course, you can also accompany your meal or treat with a cup of excellent Brazilian coffee.

 Padoca Patisserie is a bakery in Montreal that serves amazing traditional baked goods from Brazil